usnistgov/OSCAL/lib/XProc/README.md

-# OSCAL Libraries and Other Supporting Files - XProc
+# OSCAL Library Files - XProc

-This directory contains XProc pipeline configurations (scripts) used for general processes, such as resolving a profile against its catalogs and producing an HTML file from the results.
+This directory contains W3C XProc implementations of pipelined transformations.
+Currently, only a resolve-and-render pipeline is given for testing profile resolution.